• Skip to secondary menu

 If a tooth is not extracted but is causing discomfort, you can still brush as usual.

-Wisdom teeth do not need to be brushed any differently than you currently clean.
+Wisdom teeth do not need to be brushed differently than you currently clean.

 If you want to ensure you are brushing right, follow these recommendations.

 1. Brushing should be done after each meal.
-This ensures food particles never linger in the mouth and eliminate any debris left on teeth.
+This ensures food particles never linger in the mouth and eliminates any debris left on teeth.

 2. Brushing for 2 minutes is the general recommendation given by dentists.
-This is done so that all of the four quadrants of the mouth are cleaned for 30 seconds each.
-A brisk brushing is never recommended and may leave you with poor dental hygiene.
+This is done so that all four mouth quadrants are cleaned for 30 seconds each.
+A brisk brushing is never recommended and may leave you poor dental hygiene.

-3. Flossing is also recommended for any particles that have become stuck between your teeth.
-This should be done at least twice a day to see the best results.
+3. Flossing is also recommended for any particles stuck between your teeth.
+This should be done at least twice daily to see the best results.

 Brushing can also be done with a variety of different brushes and motions.
 A few tips to help you get started are as follows:

 • Use an electric toothbrush.
-While these brushes are more costly at first, they come with timers, sensitivity settings, and enhanced cleaning and whitening functionalities.
+While these brushes are more costly initially, they come with timers, sensitivity settings, and enhanced cleaning and whitening functionalities.
 While not a necessity, electric toothbrushes will make your brushing much more comfortable.

 • If you are feeling pain, you should brush with less pressure applied.
 Applying too much trouble when brushing may damage tooth enamel.